Arthur Allan Thomas: Allegations of corruption

 Covering the Arthur Thomas case for the Auckland Star was journalist Pat Booth who, in 1975, published his reporting, and allegations of police and prosecutorial corruption, in the award-winning book The Fate of Arthur Thomas: Trial By Ambush.

 Booth provided evidence that, months before Thomas's second trial, Detective Inspector Hutton and Crown prosecutors investigated the potential jury pool to find jurors with pro-police attitudes.
-They also made sure that, when the jury was sequestered, they were housed at The Station Hotel, which was where Auckland's police socialized.
+They also made sure that, when the jury was sequestered, they were housed at The Station Hotel, which was where Auckland's police socialised.

 Journalist Terry Bell, who would write a book about the case, found evidence that, at the hotel, food and drink were free to the jurors and the police accompanying them, and that there were parties attended by police and jurors.
 Bell included this in an article he wrote for Rolling Stone New Zealand, titled The Crucification of Arthur Allan Thomas.
 Before the magazine was released, and without a warrant, police confiscated the entire edition of the magazine.

 It was also discovered that Bob Rock, the jury foreman at Thomas's second trial, was an old friend of Detective Sergeant Hughes, who gave evidence at the trial and who was the officer who first interviewed Thomas and took the statement about his alibi.

 There was also the allegation that both the bullet casing and the rear axles were planted in order to frame Arthur.
 This suspicion deepened when it was discovered that, in July of 1973, Hutton ordered the disposal of 135 exhibits of evidence pertaining to the case.